 One or Both Parents Are Still Alive

 It is usually in cases where a non-custodial parent has parents who want to have access to the children that they must fight a custodial parent for visitation.
 In this case, the court will grant a visitation hearing, but the burden of proof is on the grandparents to show the court that they should be granted access to the children.
-The grandparents must be able to show that either that:
+In Albany, the grandparents and their attorney must be able to show that either that:

 Even if one of these can be established, the parents of the child can argue that having a relationship with their grandparents is not in the child’s best interests.
 In this case, the grandparents would have to answer any accusations brought forth during this process.
 The custodial parent can argue other factors prevent establishing a relationship as well.
 This can include issues concerning family structure, that the children’s relationship with their grandparents isn’t as close as the grandparents claim, that the children don’t necessarily want a relationship with their grandparents, the children’s schedule does not permit such a relationship to exist, or that establishing a visitation schedule would put an undue burden on the parent.